 Embarking on a 4x4 adventure in the Seychelles is a truly unique experience that promises to be filled with excitement, adventure, and stunning natural beauty.
 On a guided off-road adventure, you can expect to explore the island of Mahe like never before, as you venture off the beaten path and discover hidden gems.

 Whether you're an adrenaline junkie seeking thrills or a nature enthusiast looking for a unique way to explore the Seychelles, a 4x4 off-road safari is an unforgettable experience that you won't want to miss.

 Insider tip: "Ask your Mahlatini Travel Expert about the excursions you can add to your bespoke Seychelles itinerary!"

 A boat trip to Curieuse Island offers a unique opportunity to experience rich history, nature and conservation.
 The island is located just a short 20-minute boat ride from Praslin, with crystal-clear waters allowing glimpses of colorful fish on the way.

 Once on the island, explore the ruins of a former leper colony and the restored colonial villa known as the Doctor's House.
 With eight different species of mangroves and Coco de Mer palms, nature walks and trails provide plenty of opportunities to experience the island's beauty.

 Insider tip: "Giant tortoises roam freely on Curieuse Island.
 They are originally from Aldabra and were brought over to the island in the 1980s as part of a conservation program."

-If you're passionate about snorkelling and scuba diving, the Seychelles is the perfect spot for you!
-Explore coral gardens, deep drop-offs, and ancient shipwrecks that host an array of marine species, from small colourful fish to turtles, sharks, and manta rays.
+If you're passionate about snorkeling and scuba diving, the Seychelles is the perfect spot for you!
+Explore coral gardens, deep drop-offs, and ancient shipwrecks that host an array of marine species, from small colorful fish to turtles, sharks, and manta rays.

 One of the best things about diving in the Seychelles is that the water temperature is consistently warm, staying around 29°C (84°F) all year!